-GLP-1 Risk Assessment Calculator: Evaluate Safety, Side Effects, and Metabolic Risk
+GLP-1 Risk Calculator: Safety, Side Effects, and Metabolic Factors

 Understand your potential risk profile before starting or adjusting a GLP-1 agonist.
 This calculator analyzes key factors like body composition, dosing range, metabolic markers, and known side effect patterns to give you a clearer picture of how compounds like semaglutide, tirzepatide, and others may impact your system.
 Use it to make more informed, data-driven decisions instead of guessing.